hughesj/rp-tooling-ibm-cloud/README.md

 allowed_host=.
 ```

-There are four images necessary (ignoring the load test image).
+There are four images necessary.
 For each image we'll use the Lightbend `rp` tool to generate the Kubernetes deployment YAML configuration and pipe that to the `kubectl` command to apply the configuration to Kubernetes.

 ```
 # deploy chirp-impl.
 Use two replicas which is the minimum for Akka Cluster based services.